ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 ### Hashing the map {#hashing-map}

-We could find a JavaScript or Solidity code to implement [the best Zokrates hash function](https://zokrates.github.io/toolbox/stdlib.html#pedersen-hashes).
-However, then we'd have to ensure the input format is exactly the same as that calculated by Zokrates.
-It is easier to just use a Zokrates program to calculate the hash of a map.
-So we need two different Zokrates programs, one to just calculate the hash of a map (`hash`) and one to actually create a zero-knowledge proof of the result of the dig in a location on the map (`dig`).
+We can use [this JavaScript code](https://github.com/ZK-Plus/ICBC24_Tutorial_Compute-Offchain-Verify-Onchain/tree/solutions/exercise) to implement [Poseidon](https://www.poseidon-hash.info), the Zokrates hash function we use.
+However, while this would be faster, it would also be more complicated than just using the Zokrates hash function twice.
+This is a tutorial, and so the code is optimized for simplicity, not for performance.
+Therefore, we need two different Zokrates programs, one to just calculate the hash of a map (`hash`) and one to actually create a zero-knowledge proof of the result of the dig in a location on the map (`dig`).

 ### The hash function {#hash-function}

 This is the function that calculates the hash of a map.
 We'll go over this code line by line.

 ```
-from "hashes/pedersen/512bitBool.zok" import main as pederhash;
+import "hashes/poseidon/poseidon.zok" as poseidon;
-import "utils/casts/bool_256_to_u32_8.zok" as bool_256_to_u32_8;
+import "utils/pack/bool/pack128.zok" as pack128;
 ```

 These two lines import two functions from the [Zokrates standard library](https://zokrates.github.io/toolbox/stdlib.html).
-[The first function](https://github.com/Zokrates/ZoKrates/blob/latest/zokrates_stdlib/stdlib/hashes/pedersen/512bitBool.zok) is a [Pedersen hash](https://iden3-docs.readthedocs.io/en/latest/_downloads/4b929e0f96aef77b75bb5cfc0f832151/Pedersen-Hash.pdf).It takes 512 bits of input, and returns a 256 bit long hash.
-[The second function](https://github.com/Zokrates/ZoKrates/blob/latest/zokrates_stdlib/stdlib/utils/casts/bool_256_to_u32_8.zok) lets us cast the 256-bit hash value to an array of eight 32-bit values.
+[The first function](https://github.com/Zokrates/ZoKrates/blob/latest/zokrates_stdlib/stdlib/hashes/poseidon/poseidon.zok) is a [Poseidon hash](https://www.poseidon-hash.info/).
+It takes an array of [`field` elements](https://zokrates.github.io/language/types.html#field) and returns a `field`.

+The field element in Zokrates is typically less than 256 bits long, but not by much.
+To simplify the code, we restrict the map to be up to 512 bits, and hash an array of four fields, and in each field we use only 128 bits.
+[The `pack128` function](https://github.com/Zokrates/ZoKrates/blob/latest/zokrates_stdlib/stdlib/utils/pack/bool/pack128.zok) changes an array of 128 bits into a `field` for this purpose.

 ```
-def hashMap(bool[${width+2}][${height+2}] map) -> u32[8] {
+        def hashMap(bool[${width+2}][${height+2}] map) -> field {
 ```

 This line starts a function definition. `hashMap` gets a single parameter called `map`, a two dimensional `bool`(ean) array.
-The size of the map is `width+2` by `height+2` for reasons that are explained below.
+The size of the map is `width+2` by `height+2` for reasons that are [explained below](#why-map-border).

-We also use `${width+2}` and `${height+2}`.
-This is because the Zokrates programs are stored in this application as [Template Strings](https://www.w3schools.com/js/js_string_templates.asp).
+We can use `${width+2}` and `${height+2}` because the Zokrates programs are stored in this application as [Template Strings](https://www.w3schools.com/js/js_string_templates.asp).
 Code between `${` and `}` is evaluated by JavaScript, and this way the program can be used for different map sizes.
 The map parameter has a one location wide border all around it without any bombs, which is the reason we need to add two to the width and height.
-This is necessary because of the way Zokrates handles if statements, [as explained below](#why-map-border).

-The return value is an array of eight unsigned 32-bit values, the hash.
+The return value is a `field` that contains the hash.

 ```
    bool[512] mut map1d = [false; 512];
 ```

 The map is two-dimensional.
-However, the input to the hash function needs to be a 512-value boolean array.
-Here we define a variable for it.
-By default Zokrates variables are constants, but we need to assign values to this array in a loop.
+However, the `pack128` function does not work with two-dimensional arrays.
+So we first flatten the map into a 512-byte array, using `map1d`.
+By default Zokrates variables are constants, but we need to assign values to this array in a loop, so we define it as [`mut`](https://zokrates.github.io/language/variables.html#mutability).

-We need to initialize the array, Zokrates doesn't have `undefined`.
+We need to initialize the array because Zokrates doesn't have `undefined`.
 The `[false; 512]` expression means [an array of 512 `false` values](https://zokrates.github.io/language/types.html#declaration-and-initialization).

 ```
    u32 mut counter = 0;